overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 The window receiving the message needs to listen on the [onMessageReceived](#onmessagereceived) event.

 :::warning
-Using sendMessage is not our suggested choice for communication between windows since it might not work on some occasions (for example, when sending extremely big messages).
+Using sendMessage  performs object copying, so it might be a bit less efficient - depending on your use-case. (edited)  is not our suggested choice for communication between windows since it might not work on some occasions (for example, when sending extremely big messages).
 Read more in the ["Communication between windows"](#) section.
 :::